mucommander/mucommander/readme.txt

 - Fixed a crash occurring on 64-bit versions of Windows (bug #57).
 - Fixed volumes not appearing in the drive button on Unix-based OSes (other than Mac OS X) under certain circumstances.
 Fix contributed by Johann Schmitz.
+- Fixed the main menu bar which could get selected when pressing Alt+Tab (bug #89).

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not